 What is Acrystal and how do you process it?

 What is Acrystal?
-How to process Acrystal and what are the advantages of Acrystal over epoxy?
-In this article we explain you all about the use of Acrystal and its different applications.
+How do you process Acrystal and what are the advantages of Acrystal over epoxy?
+In this article we explain all about the use of Acrystal and its different applications.

 What is Acrystal?

 Acrystal is a cold-curing laminating ceramic (acrylic resin).
-Acrystal is used for cast and laminated sculptures, making support moulds, decorative applications and more.
-It is easy to use and delivers professional results.
-A cured Acrystal casting resembles plaster but is many times stronger than that!
+Acrystal is used for cast and laminated sculptures and making support moulds, decorative applications and more.
+It is easy to use and produces professional results.
+A cured Acrystal casting resembles plaster but is many times stronger!

 Acrystal consists of 2 components: a base (powder) and a liquid (acrylic polymer).
-In addition to being easy to process, Acrystal is odoorless, non-toxic and UV-resistant.
+In addition to being easy to process, Acrystal is odorless, non-toxic and UV-resistant.
 Acrystal is similar to the Jesmonite brand.

 The benefits of Acrystal

-• Can be discharged from mould after 30 minutes.
+• Can be discharged from the mould after 30 minutes.

 • Odourless.